We've independently reviewed this article to make sure it's as accurate as we can make it.

 The simplest way to reset a thermostat is to hold the reset button for 5 seconds.
 Alternatively, try resetting battery-powered thermostats by flipping the battery directions around for 5s, then flip them back.
 If all else fails, switch off the power at the circuit breaker for a couple minutes.

 The first step should always be to consult a user manual.

 Don’t have yours?

 It’s okay.
 Let’s put on our best Sherlock Holmes hats.
-Except for missing bodies, we’re after missing manuals.
+Except instead of missing bodies, we’re searching for missing manuals.

 Whether you’re working with a home thermostat or an air conditioner thermostat – it’s always worth trying to find specific reset instructions.